 Be Vigilant With Your Emails

 Most con artists will try to scam you via email.
 This technique is known as “phishing”.
 They’ll generally send you an email that encourages you to fill in your personal details, which they can then use for the purpose of identity fraud or legitimate theft from your bank account.
-The email generally counts on you being in the majority – you may receive an email saying your Netflix subscription has failed, your council tax hasn’t been paid, or that your bank needs you to update your details, for example.
+You’ll want to use a disposable email test site to quickly detect disposable email services The email generally counts on you being in the majority – you may receive an email saying your Netflix subscription has failed, your council tax hasn’t been paid, or that your bank needs you to update your details, for example.
 These rely on you having Netflix, having a council tax direct debit or banking with the bank they’re pretending to be, otherwise, their email won’t make sense.
 But most people will fall into these categories and can easily be duped.
 Be aware that most official bodies will never request information by email.
 If your worried payments may have failed, contact the relevant customer helplines for the services directly yourself.
 Do not reply to the email.

 It really is essential to protect yourself from cybercriminals.
 Hopefully, the above information will help you to achieve this!